Anil Kumble: Setting records and rise through the ranks

-On 17 January 2008, in the third Test against Australia at WACA, Perth, Anil Kumble became the first Indian bowler and the third in the world to reach the milestone of 600 Test wickets.
+On 17 January 2008, in the third Test against Australia at WACA, Perth, Kumble became the first Indian bowler and the third in the world to reach the milestone of 600 Test wickets.
 Kumble achieved the record just after the tea break when he had Andrew Symonds caught by Rahul Dravid at first slip.
 Kumble's 600 wickets came in 124 matches at an average of 28.68.
 Kumble has captured most wickets against Australia by an Indian bowler.
 Kumble is the third bowler after Muttiah Muralitharan and Shane Warne to take 600 Test wickets.

-Retirement from International cricket
+Retirement from international cricket

 Kumble injured the little finger of his left hand while attempting a catch off Matthew Hayden in Australia's first innings which rendered him unfit for the 4th and final test of the series against Australia in November 2008.
-Kumble was finding it difficult to find his striking form and went wicketless in four consecutive innings before the first innings of Australia in the third test of the series against Australia in which he managed three lower-order wickets.
+He was finding it difficult to find his striking form and went wicketless in four consecutive innings before the first innings of Australia in the third test of the series against Australia in which he managed three lower-order wickets.
 He declared the 2nd innings of India with only 6 overs of play left in the drawn match.
 His final figures were 4–0–14–0.

-Anil Kumble announced his retirement from International test cricket, first-class cricket, and list A cricket appearances on 2 November 2008 in the 3rd Test match against Australia at Feroz Shah Kotla cricket stadium at New Delhi, India.
-He took the last wicket of his career of Mitchell Johnson.
-The final ball of his test career was a low full toss on which Matthew Hayden scored a four.
-After his retirement, M S Dhoni was made the captain of the team.
+Kumble announced his retirement from Test, first-class, and List A cricket on 2 November 2008 in the third Test match against Australia at Feroz Shah Kotla cricket stadium at New Delhi, India.
+He dismissed Mitchell Johnson as his last Test wicket.
+The final ball of his test career was a low full toss on which Hayden scored a four.
+After his retirement, MS Dhoni was made the captain of the team.